maria-walker/fe-mw-news/README.md

 A responsive news service website built from scratch with mobile-first approach, using HTML, CSS and create-react-app, in the style inspired by The Guardian Website.

-The website accesses and dinamically renders data from [mw-news-api](https://github.com/maria-walker/mw-news-api) - an API data server built with Express.js.
+The website accesses and dynamically renders data from [mw-news-api](https://github.com/maria-walker/mw-news-api) - an API data server built with Express.js.
 Hosted version - [mw-news.herokuapp.com/api/](https://mw-news.herokuapp.com/api/)

-## Hosted verion URL
+## Hosted version URL

 [not-the-guardian.netlify.app](https://not-the-guardian.netlify.app/)